kene111/SunfiTest/README.md

 ### Test Cases:
 1) Basic test cases were writting in order to test the API end points.
 This can be found using this path ->  rings/lor/tests.py

-### Local Endpoint:
+### Deployed Endpoints:

-1) http://127.0.0.1:8000/characters/ - This endpoint is used to obtain the characters.
+1) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/characters/ - This endpoint is used to obtain the characters.
 (GET)
-2) http://127.0.0.1:8000/characters/<str:id>/quotes/ -  This endpoint is used to obtain the quotes that belong to a character id.
+2) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/characters/<str:id>/quotes/ -  This endpoint is used to obtain the quotes that belong to a character id.
 (GET)
-3) http://127.0.0.1:8000/register/ - This endpoint is used to signup.
+3) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/register/ - This endpoint is used to signup.
 (POST)
-4) http://127.0.0.1:8000/login/ -  This endpoint is used for login.
+4) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/login/ -  This endpoint is used for login.
 (POST)
-5) http://127.0.0.1:8000/characters/<str:id>/favorites/ - This endpoint is used by authenticated users to favorite a specific character.
+5) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/characters/<str:id>/favorites/ - This endpoint is used by authenticated users to favorite a specific character.
 (POST)
-6) http://127.0.0.1:8000/characters/<str:char_id>/quotes/<str:quo_id>/favorites/ -  This endpoint is used by authenticated users to favorite a specific quote and character.
+6) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/characters/<str:char_id>/quotes/<str:quo_id>/favorites/ -  This endpoint is used by authenticated users to favorite a specific quote and character.
 (POST)
-7) http://127.0.0.1:8000/favorites/ - This endpoint is used to get all entities liked by the authenticated user.
+7) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/favorites/ - This endpoint is used to get all entities liked by the authenticated user.
 (GET)
-8) http://127.0.0.1:8000/logout/ - This endpoint is used logout.
+8) https://agrydrqvug.execute-api.us-west-2.amazonaws.com/dev/logout/ - This endpoint is used logout.

 ### Running The Application: